Using StartTunnel

 Follow the official StartTunnel installation instructions to install StartTunnel on a VPS.

-The instructions below assume you chose to initialize the StartTunnel web interface.
+The instructions below assume you chose to initialize the StartTunnel web interface during installation.
 If not, you can do everything using the start-tunnel CLI.

 Adding your StartOS Server